Rivers of Blood speech: Support for the speech

 In March 2016 the German historian Michael Stürmer wrote a retrospective pro-Powell piece in Die Welt, opining that nobody else had been "punished so mercilessly" by fellow party members and media for their viewpoints.

-Trevor Phillips wrote in May 2016 on The Daily Telegraph "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration.
+Trevor Phillips wrote in May 2016 in The Daily Telegraph: "Rome may not yet be in flames, but I think I can smell the smouldering whilst we hum to the music of liberal self-delusion" by ignoring the effects of mass immigration.
 He explicitly compared his warning to Powell's: "He too summoned up echoes of Rome with his reference to Virgil's dire premonition of the River Tiber 'foaming with much blood'".
 From the damage the reaction to the speech did to Powell's career, Phillips wrote, "Everyone in British public life learnt the lesson: adopt any strategy possible to avoid saying anything about race, ethnicity (and latterly religion and belief) that is not anodyne and platitudinous".

 In October 2018 support for the speech was expressed by the Plymouth University Conservatives, who referenced the phrase "Enoch was Right" on one of the apparel worn for a society gathering.

 In November 2022 the conservative political commentator Calvin Robinson, who is also a deacon for the Free Church of England, praised Powell's speech in an article for his blog.

+In May 2026, Simon Heffer, the author of the Enoch Powell biography Like the Roman, published an article in The Spectator in support of the speech titled "It’s time to uncancel Enoch Powell".